leap-stc/leap-stc.github.io/book/policies/users_roles.md

 ### "Where is my invite?"

-Please check your email account (**the one you used to sign up for github** - this is independent of the email you use for LEAP) for an invite that will look similar to this:
+Please check your email account (**the one you used to sign up for Github** - this is independent of the email you use for LEAP) for an invite that will look similar to this:

 <img src="../images/email_org_invite.png" alt="LEAPPangeo email invite" height="300"/>